Obechar-Digital-Business-Line/maze-runner/README.md

 ## Prerequisites
 Before working on the project, you need to have a good understanding about git.
 Belows are the things you need to do first:
-- Fork this repo to your personal repositories.
+- Fork this repo to your team's repository.
 - Learn to use basic commands of git including `git clone`, `git add`, `git commit`, `git push`.
 - Learn the basic workflow of a git (especialy common branches and their usages) and supported commands for this.
 The commands are `git checkout`, `git merge`, `git rebase`, `git branch`.
 - Learn to track and control your commits with `git status`, `git reset --hard`, `git reset --soft`, `git diff`.